Lebechi550/construction_cost_analysis/README.md

 ### Data Cleaning & Preparation

 ####  Data cleaning was performed using Power Query in Power BI.
-The following steps were applied:
+The following steps were taken:

-After importing the raw dataset into Power Query, the first step was removing columns containing only 'null' or irrelavant data pionts
+After importing the raw dataset into Power Query, I removed columns containing only 'null' or irrelavant data pionts

-Using 'Conditional Formatting' create a new column (Category), then on this same column, replace errors with null, fill down values and move the column to the beginning.
+Created Category column using Conditional logic, then on this same column, replace errors with null, fill down values and moved the column to the beginning.

-Create a new column; 'Add Column' - 'Extract' then extract the text-length and remove the column
+Created Sub_category column using text-length: Add Column - Extract then extract the text-length and remove the column

-Use 'If Condition' to apply the text-length and then create a new column - Sub_category
+Used IF Conditional logic to apply the text-length and then created the column - Sub_category

-Correct the data type for each column then close and apply changes.
+Corrected the data type for each column and applied changes

 While on Power BI Table view' I created 'year' column- calculated column using (year = YEAR('Report'[Date]) )